pivotal/docs-tap/app-live-view/install.hbs.md

     You can edit the values to suit your project needs or leave the default values as is.

-    >**Note:** The app-live-view namespace and the TLS secret for the domain should be created before installing the Tanzu Application Platform packages in the cluster so that the HTTPProxy is updated with the TLS secret.
+    >**Note** The app-live-view namespace and the TLS secret for the domain should be created before installing the Tanzu Application Platform packages in the cluster so that the HTTPProxy is updated with the TLS secret.
 To create a TLS secret, run:

     ```console
     kubectl create -n app-live-view secret tls alv-cert --cert=<.crt file> --key=<.key file>